-

 - This workshop is for complete beginners & intermediate practitioners

-- Those looking to explore and expand the art of watercolour painting and nature drawing
+- Those looking to explore and expand the art of willow weaving and craft making

 - Those looking to gain confidence with a new creative outlet